bartobri/no-more-secrets/INSTALL.md

 at the bottom for help.

-If you can supply instructions for an operating system that is not listed here, please email me or sibmit a pull request updating this document.
+If you can supply instructions for an operating system that is not listed here, please email me or submit a pull request updating this document.

 #### Ubuntu/Debian/Mint Linux